-Battery Voltage cut off Action after cut off Notes Vehicle 10.9V Battery selection is changed from Vehicle battery to leisure battery.
-If the leisure battery is below 6V then a further warning will occur (see below).
-This cut off level is designed to protect the vehicle battery from over discharge.
+Battery Voltage cut off Action after cut off Notes Vehicle changed from Vehicle battery to leisure le 10.9V battery.
+If the leisure battery is below 6V then a further warning battery by the leisure equipment; it will This cut off level is designed to protect the vehicle battery from over discharge.
 The 10.9V level ensures there is sufficient power in the battery to run the vehicle electronics and start the vehicle.
 This cut off only applies to power drawn from the battery by the leisure equipment; it will not protect the battery if you leave the vehicle lights on.
 This is an emergency cut off level to protect the battery from severe damage.
 You should not rely on this cut off level during normal operation, but manage your power consumption to a discharge level of 10V.
 Leisure 6V Power is turned off This cut off only applies to power drawn from the battery by the leisure equipment that is controlled by the control panel power switch; it will not protect the battery from discharge by the radio or other permanently connected equipment.